mlw335/mRNA_correlation/README.md

       correlation_matrix_all_genes.rds
       Supplementary_Table_2.txt

-Note: These data are provided temporarily via Box and will be archived on a permanent repository (for example, Zenodo) upon publication.
+Note: These data are provided temporarily via Box and will be archived on a permanent repository upon publication.

 3. Open the project